 (The term “legal positivism” is sometimes used more broadly to include the position that we should construct or modify our concept of law to remove moral criteria of legal validity; or to include a prescription that moral values should not be used in judicial decision-making (Schauer 2010—see the Other Internet Resources).
 I do not think anything turns on whether the term is used more broadly or more narrowly, as long as it is clear which sense is being used.
 Additionally, while Schauer claims (2010) that Austin could be seen as supporting some of the views associated with the broader understanding of “legal positivism”, there is need for more evidence and argument before the point should be granted.)

 There were theorists prior to Austin who arguably offered views similar to legal positivism or who at least foreshadowed legal positivism in some way.
-Among these would be Thomas Hobbes, with his amoral view of laws as the product of Leviathan (Hobbes 1996); David Hume, with his argument for separating “is” and “ought” (which worked as a sharp criticism for some forms of natural law theory, which purported to derive moral truths from statements about human nature) (Hume 1739, Section 3.1.1, but see Chilovi and Wodak 2021, raising questions about the relevance of Hume’s views here for either natural law theory or legal positivism); and Jeremy Bentham, with his attacks on judicial lawmaking and on those, like Sir William Blackstone, who justified such lawmaking with natural-law-like justifications (Bentham 1789).
+Among these would be Thomas Hobbes, with his amoral view of laws as the product of Leviathan (Hobbes 1996); David Hume, with his argument for separating “is” and “ought” (which worked as a sharp criticism for some forms of natural law theory, those that purported to derive moral truths from statements about human nature) (Hume 1739, Section 3.1.1, but see Chilovi and Wodak 2021, raising questions about the relevance of Hume’s views here for either natural law theory or legal positivism); and Jeremy Bentham, with his attacks on judicial lawmaking and on those commentators, like Sir William Blackstone, who justified such lawmaking with natural-law-like justifications (Bentham 1789).

 Austin’s famous formulation of what could be called the “dogma” of legal positivism is as follows: